J-Dany/CPong/README.md

 For **macOS** users, you don't need to download anything, because OpenGL is include in the system.

-All these informations comes from [khronos.org](https://www.khronos.org/opengl/wiki/Getting_Started), so if you want more information visit this site.
+All these informations come from [khronos.org](https://www.khronos.org/opengl/wiki/Getting_Started), so if you want more information visit this site.

 ## Version
 Current version is **1.3.1**.